varnishcache/varnish-cache/doc/README.WRITING_RST.rst

-Trouble is that ``rst2man`` and ``rst2pdf`` working on individual files cannot parse `ref` roles to anything outside the current rst file, so we need to differenciate link targets depending on the kind of documentation:
+Trouble is that ``rst2man`` and ``rst2pdf`` working on individual files cannot parse `ref` roles to anything outside the current rst file, so we need to differentiate link targets depending on the kind of documentation:

 * set link targets on the top of documents ending up in man-pages